luckmanqasim/PixCraft/README.md

 ### Prerequisites

-Before running the Image Editor Application, make sure you have the following dependencies installed:
+Before running PixCraft, make sure you have the following dependencies installed:

 - Python (>=3.6)
 - tkinter (usually included with Python, no additional installation required)